 Try ice canoeing on the Saint Lawrence

-I know this sounds insane – who could possible want to get close to the icy waters of the Saint Lawrence River in winter? – but as crazy as it sounds, it’s one of the coolest experiences out there!
+I know this sounds insane – who could possibly want to get close to the icy waters of the Saint Lawrence River in winter?! – but as crazy as it sounds, it’s one of the coolest experiences out there!
 Ice canoeing is a serious sport around these parts and it takes some guts.
 You basically haul a canoe down to the shores of the river, slide it across the ice, and then climb in once you reach sections of open river where slabs of ice are floating towards you.
 I tried this with the guys from Quebec Ice Canoeing and it was a blast!
 They are professionals who compete in this sport, and they were really good about teaching us the proper techniques and keeping us safe on the water.

 Escape the cold at a Nordic Spa

-If you’re in need of a little pampering, Quebec City is not a bad place to be.
+If you’re in need of a little pampering, Quebec City in winter is not a bad place to be.
 They have numerous Nordic Spas like SKYSPA and Sibéria Station Spa in the city, as well as a few others a short drive away.
 You can relax with saunas, steam baths, nordic waterfalls, and massages.